naderm/pyrc/README.md

 Pyrc
 =====

-A simple script to wrap around screen, tmux, and irssi.
+A simple, one file script to wrap around a virtual terminal and an irc client for easy irc session management.
+Currently supports screen and tmux for the virtual terminal and irssi for the client, but can be easily extended.

 Usage
 -----